 But instead of green grass, painted white lines and metal seats in the background, the hour-long television news show featured William & Mary’s historical Sir Christopher Wren Building and hundreds of cheering students.

 Students, faculty and staff arrived hours before the event, sporting green and gold apparel.
-Colorful signs welcomed CNN to the college campus, with the messages “Alma Mater of a Nation” and “William & Mary: Jefferson’s FIRST University.”
+Colorful signs welcomed CNN to the college campus, with the messages “Alma Mater of the Nation” and “William & Mary: Jefferson’s FIRST University.”
 All were held for the world to see on national TV.

 The crowd, estimated at more than 700, was playfully creative.
 One student mounted a cutout of the head of Robert M. Gates ’65, William & Mary’s new Chancellor, onto a long stick that was gleefully passed through the crowd, and almost always in the camera shot.
 It’s safe to say that Chancellor Gates, who is this year’s speaker for Charter Day, loomed head and shoulders above the crowd.